rsksmart/devportal-1.0/rif/lumino/light-client/specs/index.md

 **Deposit**

-In order to deposit token on a channel the Light Client must call the endpoint &quot;light_channels&quot; using the PATCH method (we actually could have make the light client send the open channel transaction directly to RSK without passing thru the node, but for the sake of maintain all the logic on the node and keep the light client SDK simpler we decided to left it on the node side).
+In order to deposit token on a channel the Light Client must call the endpoint `light_channels` using the PATCH method.
+We actually could have made the light client send the open channel transaction directly to RSK without passing through the node, but for the sake of maintaining all the logic on the node and keep the light client SDK simpler we decided to leave this logic on the node side).

 It should send a JSON object in the body with the following structure: